-8.7 Function of the GPS / RFT indicator LED (D9):
+8.5 Function of the GPS / RFT indicator LED (D9):

-- No Radio Synchronisation source installed (parameter (12) = 0) LED is permanently off - RFT or GPS Synchronisation enabled (parameter (12) = 1-4) The LED will be ON if the clock has synchronised in the last two hours; slowly flashing if the last synchronisation was between 2 hours and 24 hours ago; and off if the last synchronisation is older than 24 hours. - Additionally, if DCF, WWVB or MSF mode is selected, the indicator will flash rapidly whilst the clock is actually receiving and processing a valid time frame.
+- No Radio Synchronisation source installed (parameter (12) = 0) LED is permanently off - RFT or GPS Synchronisation enabled (parameter (12) = 1-4) The LED will be ON if the clock has synchronised in the last two hours; slowly flashing if the last synchronisation was between 2 hours and 24 hours ago; and off if the last synchronisation is older than 24 hours. - If DCF or MSF mode is selected, the indicator will flash rapidly whilst the clock is actually receiving and processing a valid time frame. - Additionally, the indicator will flash very briefly each second whilst seeking a RFT frame.